Jungian psychology, Sufism & the Feminine

 s y n t h e s i s

 It was during my first analytical training that I met my Sufi teacher [sheikh] in whose presence deeper parts within me opened that I had no access to before.
-While being held in the container of both Jungian analysis and a living mystical tradition, I could let go and surrender into a transfiguration of myself and the way I knew life.
-From a place of emptiness, my work with the feminine and the mythopoetic realm started to arise from the depths.
-From here, the depth of the Feminine and the chthonic earthly soul has started to weave her threads into the Sufi tradition to which I belong, which is both a privilege and a challenge to be contributing towards.
-This synthesis between Sufi mysticism and the chthonic and cosmic feminine soul has formed the fabric of my life and work.
+While being held in the container of both Jungian analysis and a living mystical tradition, I could let go into a transfiguration of myself and the way I knew life.
+This synthesis between Sufi mysticism and the chthonic—cosmic feminine soul has since then, formed the fabric of my life and work.

 In my private practice, I work with individuals through Jungian therapy, Sandplay, and myth- and dreamwork.
-My approach is both analytical and creative, using myths, fairytales, and symbolic imagery to engage the psyche on multiple levels.
+My approach is rooted in the psychoanalytical tradition, as well as the creative therapies, using myths, fairytales, and symbolic imagery to engage the psyche on multiple levels.
 This work is about weaving the threads of Soul, connecting the deep, unseen layers of our being with the larger story of the world around us.
 It is through this interplay of feminine and masculine, Eros and Logos, that we come into deeper alignment with our true nature.